 We first adopted eight years ago, but it wasn’t until recently that I feel like I entered the “Adoption World.”
 Sure I was trying to educate myself by reading books and talking to people—adoptees, birth mothers, other adoptive parents.
 I was even asked to speak about our experience with open adoption and was thrilled to be doing my part.
 But common adoption terms like “adoption triad” would have been lost on me.
 Oh, how little I knew.
+But I connected with Terra Cooper who has some great insights.

 Don’t get me wrong.
 I don’t feel like a bad person for not knowing before what I know now.
 The key, really, is progression—keep learning, keep improving, keep loving.
 When one chooses to adopt, it’s so much more than just “getting a baby,” just as becoming pregnant is much more involved than just “having a baby.”
 Amiright?
 Trust me.
 I am.

-A couple of years ago I was given the opportunity to become more actively involved in the adoption world—and that’s when I realized how much more I needed to learn, if even only for the sake of my children.
+A couple of years ago I was allowed to become more actively involved in the adoption world—and that’s when I realized how much more I needed to learn, if even only for the sake of my children.
 I began to take notice of so many individuals and agencies I felt were truly doing good work.
 I became more selective with associating with groups, agencies, and individuals who truly aligned with my beliefs and views on adoption, while still trying to be aware of all perspectives.

 One individual I quickly began to admire, not only for her extreme talent (she’s an amazing photographer living in Utah – book her, book her now), is Terra Cooper.
 Her words, actions, and images she shared all felt completely sincere.
 She influenced me in a way that really molded who I am as a mother and adoption advocate.
-Terra’s influence is already widespread; yet I believe the things she is doing now is creating a ripple effect that will touch the lives of thousands.
+Terra’s influence is already widespread, yet I believe the things she is doing now are creating a ripple effect that will touch the lives of thousands.

 How would you describe yourself?